Suggested Searches

 3 magnetorquers

-CubeSpace Satellite SystemsCubeADCS0.26*3/4(Pyramid) x reaction wheels, 3 x Magnetorquers distributed or integrated with ADCS core (3U/6U only)Up to 4 x FSS, 2 x EHS, 2 x STR, 2 x MGTM.
-All distributed5Hz~70 arcsec (3 sigma) (12)
+CubeSpace Satellite Systems South AfricaCubeADCS0.26*3/4(Pyramid) x reaction wheels, 3 x Magnetorquers distributed or integrated with ADCS core (3U/6U only)Up to 4 x FSS, 2 x EHS, 2 x STR, 2 x MGTM.
+All distributed5Hz~70 arcsec (3 sigma)

 *Mass may vary if actuators are integrated inside CubeADCS core.

-†Configuration dependent.
+†Configuration dependent

 5.2.2 Reaction Wheels

-Though reaction wheels are typically the primary choice for precision three-axis pointing, other important considerations must be made.
+Though reaction wheels are typically the primary choice for precision three-axis pointing, other important considerations must be addressed.
 For example, they can introduce major attitude disturbances through static and dynamic imbalances, which can generate undesired forces, torques, and moments.
-While placing reaction wheels near the center-of-gravity of spacecraft can help minimize the force/torque effects, other disturbances are location independent and careful design considerations must be made (14).
-Reaction wheels are typically not magnetically clean, whether it is in the electro-magnetic controller for spinning the wheels or ferrous materials being used in the wheel rotor itself, so consideration must be made when placing the wheels within the spacecraft bus.
+While placing reaction wheels near the spacecraft center-of-gravity can help minimize the force/torque effects, other disturbances are location-independent and careful design considerations must be made (8).
+Reaction wheels are typically not magnetically clean, whether they are in the electromagnetic controller for spinning the wheels or ferrous materials being used in the wheel rotor itself, so careful placement within the spacecraft bus is required.
 Wheels typically should be placed with sufficient separation from magnetometers or other sensitive instrumentation.
-As magnetic torquers are the primary method of preventing reaction wheel saturation for small spacecraft in Earth orbit, they require an accurate measurement of the Earth’s magnetic field to determine torquer commands, making wheel placement especially critical in the spacecraft bus design (17).
-Another consideration is how the reaction wheel is used in orbit and how precise pointing requirements are.
-Most reaction wheels have reduced performance around zero-crossings (transition between positive/negative speeds), so some missions choose to bias the momentum (i.e., wheels running at half maximum speed when at zero spacecraft angular rate) (18).
-This can provide finer control with less jitter, at the expense of reduced overall momentum capacity (effectively half).
-Table 5-3 lists a selection of high-heritage miniature reaction wheels.
-Except for three units, all the reaction wheels listed have spaceflight heritage.
+As magnetic torquers are the primary method of preventing reaction wheel saturation for small spacecraft in Earth orbit, they require accurate measurements of the Earth’s magnetic field to determine torquer commands, making wheel placement especially critical in the spacecraft bus design (11).
+Another consideration is how the reaction wheel is used in orbit and the required pointing precision.
+Most reaction wheels have reduced performance around zero-crossings (transition between positive/negative speeds), so some missions choose to bias the momentum (e.g., wheels running at approximately half their maximum speed when at zero spacecraft angular rate) (12).
+This can provide finer control with less jitter at the expense of reduced overall momentum capacity (effectively half).

 Table 5-3: High Heritage Miniature Reaction Wheels

-AAC Clyde SpaceRW2100.480.80.00010.006136
+AAC Clyde Space SwedenRW2100.480.80.00010.006136

 RW4000.375150.0080.050136